Lake Benton, Minnesota

 Lake Benton is a city in Lincoln County, Minnesota, United States.
-The population was 683 at the 2010 census.
+The population was 687 at the 2020 census.

 Lake Benton is also the name of the approximately seven-mile-long (11 km) lake adjacent to the city of Lake Benton.
-The town is on the Buffalo Ridge, and is the site for the radio tower of KKCK-FM in Marshall.
+The town is on the Buffalo Ridge, and is the site for the radio tower of KARZ-FM in Marshall.

 The area is the site of Exelon Wind's Norgaard Wind Project.

 History

 A post office called Lake Benton has been in operation since 1873.
-Lake Benton was platted in 1879.
-The city took its name from nearby Lake Benton.
+Lake Benton was platted in 1879, and the city took its name from nearby Lake Benton.
 The county seat was located at Lake Benton from 1882 until 1902.

 Geography

 According to the United States Census Bureau, the city has a total area of 4.62 sqmi, of which 3.78 sqmi is land and 0.84 sqmi is water.

 U.S. Highways 14 and 75 are two of the main routes in the community.